 Buying a wheelchair can be a big investment.
 Technologies are constantly improving to improve comfort and usability, so take all the time you need to do your research.
 And speak to qualified experts to make sure you get the right wheelchair for your needs.

-Protect your wheels
+Protect your wheels after choosing a wheelchair

 Once you’ve purchased the right wheelchair for your unique needs, getting comprehensive wheelchair insurance will give you peace of mind that you’re covered.
 Your wheelchair is your main mode of transport, so if something happens to it you want to be back on your wheels in no time and not significantly out of pocket.